 I used to be ashamed of my eating disorder.
 Fear and shame kept it hidden from for so long.
 The truth of my struggle and recovery was tucked away so no one would find it.

 So many people do this too.
-They worry that sharing their story will make others will think differently of them.
+They worry that sharing their story will make others think differently of them.

 I thought that too.
 Until I realized that my story could help someone.